Vidad1/DataBase/README.md

 This repository contains completed laboratory works for the Database course at AUCA.
 Those labs are represented in .txt format which is just a copy of the stuff from the terminal.

-## Final Project: Smart Parking Management System
+## Final Project: Emergency Incident Reporting & Analytics System

 I take full responsibility for meeting all project deadlines and vow to stand by them.
 The implementation of the final project will be carried out in this same repository.